 When Are HD Maps Coming to Tesla?

-While timelines for Autopilot are constantly shifting and somewhat elusive, we hope to see the use of HD Maps / Micro Maps soon as avoiding potholes is one of the few reasons why many current Tesla owners have to disengage Autopilot temporarily.
-Hitting potholes is not only uncomfortable, it’s also costly.
+While timelines for Autopilot are constantly shifting and somewhat elusive, we hope to see the use of HD Maps / Micro Maps soon as avoiding potholes and obstacles is one of the few reasons why many current Tesla owners have to disengage Autopilot temporarily.
+Hitting potholes is not only uncomfortable, but it’s also costly.
 This technology can’t come soon enough!